Zoom is a tool for digital meetings, lectures and group discussions that is now a daily part of life at the University.

-Download and log in to Zoom – canvas.education.lu.se
+How to download and log in to LU-Zoom – canvas.education.lu.se

-Read more about using features in Zoom in the Canvas student guide – canvas.education.lu.se
+Read about using functions in Zoom in Canvas' student guide – canvas.education.lu.se

 Five reasons to turn on your camera in Zoom

-If you are taking a course where all or a large part of the teaching is online, it is possible that you will also be asked to do an oral presentation in Zoom.
-If you are writing a paper remotely, the critical review might take place via Zoom.
+If you’re taking a course where all or a large part of the teaching is digital, it’s possible that you will also be giving an oral presentation in Zoom.
+If you’re writing a dissertation remotely, for example, your opposition might be carried out in Zoom.

-It is also a good idea to try out the Share Screen feature in Zoom in advance.
-This allows you to share what you can see and hear on your own screen with other participants in the Zoom room.
-For example, you can share a PowerPoint presentation or a Word document that you write in while everyone watches.
-You can also show a video or use the Whiteboard feature, which allows both you and the other people in the meeting to write on a blank screen as if it were a physical whiteboard.
+It’s also a good idea to try out the Share Screen function in Zoom.
+With this function, you can share what you’re seeing and hearing on your own screen with other participants in the Zoom meeting.
+You can, for example, share a PowerPoint presentation or a word document that you’re writing yourself with the other people in the Zoom call.
+But you can also show a video or use the Whiteboard function – this function means that you and the other people in the meeting can write on white screen, as if it were a physical whiteboard.

-You can try out some of the features in the University’s test room linked above, but the best way to understand how they all work in practice is to start a meeting with some classmates or friends and test them out together.
-That way you can understand what everyone else sees when someone shares a screen and try writing on a digital whiteboard inside Zoom, for example.
-It is much harder to get a full sense of how to use them if you try these features all on your own.
+The best way to understand how all of the Zoom functions work in practice is to start a meeting together with some course mates or friends and experiment together.
+This way, you can test to see what it looks like for other people when someone is screen sharing and how to go about writing on a digital whiteboard in Zoom, for example.
+It’s difficult to get a clear picture of these things if you’re experimenting on your own.

 Group work in Zoom